marcusgostasson/smartshop/README.md

 **What is SmartShop**

 SmartShop is a mobile app that helps you save money on groceries by finding the cheapest recipes and ingredients.
-Whether you're a seasoned cook or just starting out, SmartShop makes it easy to plan your meals, compare prices at nearby stores, and create shopping lists that won't break the bank..
+Whether you're a seasoned cook or just starting out, SmartShop makes it easy to plan your meals, compare prices at nearby stores, and create shopping lists that won't break the bank.

 **Features**